AwalaApp/specs/rs000-core.md

 A Cargo Collection Authorization (CCA) is a RAMF-serialized message whereby Gateway A allows a relayer to collect cargo on its behalf from Gateway B. Its concrete message type is the octet `0x44`.
 This is to be eventually used as described in the [cargo relay binding](#cargo-relay-binding).

 The payload ciphertext MUST be encrypted.
-The corresponding plaintext MUST contain the following information:

-- Any [_Parcel Delivery Deauthorizations_ (PDD)](rs002-pki.md#parcel-delivery-deauthorization-pdd) issued by Gateway A's endpoints or Gateway A itself to revoke [PDAs](rs002-pki.md#parcel-delivery-authorization-pda).
+The corresponding plaintext MAY contain any [_Parcel Delivery Deauthorizations_ (PDD)](rs002-pki.md#parcel-delivery-deauthorization-pdd) issued by Gateway A's endpoints or Gateway A itself to revoke [PDAs](rs002-pki.md#parcel-delivery-authorization-pda).
-- Binding-level constraints to authenticate the relayer, like expecting a specific _Certificate Authority_ in its TLS certificate chain (or equivalent).
-Gateway B MUST close the connection if these constraints are not met.

 The payload plaintext MUST be serialized with [Protocol Buffers v3](https://developers.google.com/protocol-buffers/docs/proto3) using the `CargoCollectionAuthorization` message as defined below: